ratwolfzero/hopalong_python/README.md

 ## Enjoy the Exploration

-Feel free to use diferrent color maps and/or algorithms to calculate the value for populate the image
+Feel free to experiment with different color maps or algorithms to populate the image and explore new visual patterns.

 ----------------------------------------------------------------------------------------------------------------------------------------------------